-Sprint 4G LTE service now live in 11 new locationsAlex Wagner - Deputy Managing Editor, News Desk
+Sprint 4G LTE service now live in 11 new locationsAlex Wagner - Editorial Director of News and Content

 Today is Cyber Monday, which means that many folks will be browsing the web on their smartphones and tablets in hopes of finding some killer deals.
 Sprint today announced some news that ought to help some of its customers quickly hunt down sales, as the carrier has activated its 4G LTE network in 11 new locations.
 Included is a mix of areas located in the middle and eastern parts of the country.
 The full list from Sprint is as follows:

 - Hagerstown, Md./Martinsburg, W.Va.